Anna decided to freeze her eggs and help another woman become a mother

 We offer a one-to-one service.
 Our patients feel that they could not wish for a higher standard of care and personal attention, whatever the outcome of their treatment.
 They appreciate our personal touch, attention to detail, accessibility and deep empathy for their personal circumstances.

 At the Herts & Essex Fertility Centre, we pride ourselves on having an in-house Egg Donation team which helps ease donors’ experience and allows recipients to find the right donor for them.
 The team ensures that recipients’ and donors’ requirements are being matched in a very discreet and confidential manner.

 Have you ever thought of egg sharing for no cost IVF treatment

 Egg sharing anonymously brings together women who need IVF treatment for different reasons.
 One woman will potentially have the ability to make plenty of eggs during her own IVF treatment while the other is waiting for the precious gift of donated eggs to fulfil her dream of a baby.

-It gives women, who generously wish to donate eggs, the opportunity to help another woman and in return helps towards funding her much-needed IVF treatment.
+It gives women, who generously wish to donate eggs, the opportunity to help other women and in return, it helps towards funding their much-needed IVF treatment.

 Can anyone become an egg share donor?

 Unfortunately not.
-Egg sharers are donating eggs to another woman and there are strict criteria in place in order to become an egg donor.
+Egg sharers are donating eggs to another woman and there are strict criteria in place to become an egg donor.